o-date/live/index.md

 # Hi!

-You've found the location for our released version of the Open Digital Archaeology Textbook.
-The source code for our first [beta release](https://github.com/o-date/draft/releases) is now available.
+The source code for our first [beta release](https://github.com/o-date/draft/releases) is now available (including electron-powered apps for off-line use).

-The live-written open accessible **perpetual beta** can be [explored here](http://o-date.github.io/draft/book)(https://o-date.github.io/draft/book).
+The online live-written open accessible **perpetual beta** can be [explored here](http://o-date.github.io/draft/book)(https://o-date.github.io/draft/book).

 You can learn more about how to use the text and it's 20+ Jupyter Notebooks [on the support site](https://o-date.github.io/support).